agonsant/web-development-for-ux-engineer/3-intro-programacion-js/exercises/1-intro-js.md

 - Prints in a `p` the speed of the third car
 - Prints in a `red` or `green` circle if there is any car on or off
 - Prints in a `p` the brand of the first car that is on or `No car is on` otherwise
-- Prints in a `p` the medium speed of all cars
+- Prints in a `p` the average speed of all cars

 15. Create an array of `products` (id, nombre, tipo y precio), representing a shopping cart.
 Request the user to introduce the total payment amount and print the payment ticket.
 The ticket must contain the following information: